muratk5n/thirdwave/en/index.md

 ---

-At least WH is owning up a good decision to pull out from AFG when it did.
-But it is possible WH was way too embarrassed about the situation earlier, and went cowboy with Ukraine to offset it, to "show strength", also trying to deter 'certain countries' who might get funky ideas.
+At least WH is owning up to a good decision to pull out from AFG when it did.
+But it is possible WH was way too embarrassed about the situation earlier, and went cowboy with Ukraine to offset it, to "show strength", also trying to deter "certain countries" who might get funky ideas later.
 That did not work too well for Ukraine.

 PBS: "U.S. report on Afghanistan evacuation blames intelligence failures, Trump administration"